ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 ## Ace Groupcomm Type Registry {#type}

-This specification establishes the "ACE Groupcomm Type" IANA Registry.
+This specification establishes the "ACE Groupcomm Request Type" IANA Registry.
 The Registry has been created to use the "Expert Review Required" registration procedure {{RFC8126}}.
 Expert review guidelines are provided in {{review}}.

 The columns of this Registry are: